marcelkliemannel/marcelkliemannel.com/content/articles/2021/multiple-return-values-in-kotlin-with-destruction-declarations.md

 ### Arrays and Lists

-Similarly, we can use destruction declarations also for Arrays and Lists (but not for Sets and Maps, since they have no deterministic order):
+Similarly, we can use destruction declarations also for Arrays and Lists (but not for Sets and Maps because they have no deterministic order):

 ```kotlin
 fun values1() = Array(1, 2, 3, 4, 5)